Dah-phd/idiom/README.md

 ## Current version support basic file tree and navigation:
 ## TODO!
-- replace tokens vec with custom datastruct that always returns or removes - things will be simpler
+- figure out how to autoimport
+- implement line building for popup/modals
-- work on autocomplete trigger
+- make info on autocomplete easier to read
-- provide info on autocompletes if possible
+- check autocomplete on python
 - (backlog) semantic token styles for diff lsp langs